Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/index.md

 ---

 # Institute for Geodesy – Research Group Geoinformation
-The Research Group Geoinformation is part of the Institute for Geodesy at the Graz University of Technology and is doing research in Geographic Information Science and applied Geoinformation.
+Our working group is contributing to advancing the scientific field of Geographic Information Science (GIScience) through cutting-edge research in both fundamental and applied domains.
+Our team is committed to exploring and developing innovative geospatial tools and techniques for efficient and effective problem solving in diverse range of application domains.

 {:.center}